mlangbehn/app-modernization-helm-lab-iks/README.md

 ### Step 6: Launch your deployed app

-You'll commands to get the endpoint and port number of your deployed Helm release.
+You'll use the following commands to get the endpoint and port number of your deployed Helm release.

 1. Run the following command to get the port number of your deployed app
     ```